gjbex/Defensive_programming_and_debugging/docs/CodingBestPractices/coding_best_practices.md

 Even for scientific code, a function has no more lines of code than fit comfortably on your screen.
 It is all too easy to lose track of the semantics if you can't get an overview of the code.
 Remember, not everyone has the budget for a 5K monitor.

-If you find yourself writing a very long code fragment, ask yourself whether that is atomic, or whether the task it represents can be broken up into subtasks.
-If so, and that is very likely, introduce new functions for those subtasks with descriptive names.
+If you find yourself writing a very long code fragment, ask yourself whether that is atomic, or whether the task it represents can be broken up into sub-tasks.
+If so, and that is very likely, introduce new functions for those sub-tasks with descriptive names.
 This will make the narrative all the easier to understand.

 A function should have a single purpose, i.e., you should design it to do one thing, and one thing only.